Food can be at the heart of policies to build community wealth and create resilient local economies.

 Using food to build local power and economic opportunity can bring a number of benefits:

-Reduced emissions from refrigerated transport, storage, and in-store refrigeration for fruit and vegetables: The complex storage and distribution phase of large retailer supply chains adds 4 - 45% (depending on the product) to the climate emissions of UK vegetables, three times higher than the emissions from the distribution phase for a small-scale box scheme.
+Reduced emissions from refrigerated transport, storage, and in-store refrigeration for fruit and vegetables: The complex storage and distribution phase of large retailer supply chains adds 4 - 45% (depending on the product) to the climate emissions of UK vegetables, are three times higher than the emissions from the distribution phase for a small-scale box scheme.

 Tackling food insecurity oversees: A recent study highlighted that the UK imports much of its fruit and veg from climate stressed countries, and unless it is produced with fairtrade principles, it is likely to be produced by workers paid significantly less than a living wage; a business model which is driving inequality and creating food insecurity for these communities.